opendistro/for-elasticsearch-docs/docs/security-access-control/index.md

 User | Users make requests to Elasticsearch clusters.
 A user has credentials (e.g. a username and password), zero or more backend roles, and zero or more custom attributes.
 Role mapping | Users assume roles after they successfully authenticate.
 Role mappings, well, map roles to users (or backend roles).
 For example, a mapping of `kibana_user` (role) to `jdoe` (user) means that John Doe gains all the permissions of `kibana_user` after authenticating.
 Likewise, a mapping of `all_access` (role) to `admin` (backend role) means that any user with the backend role of `admin` (from an LDAP/Active Directory server) gains all the permissions of `all_access` after authenticating.
 You can map each role to many users and/or backend roles.

-The Security plugin comes with a number of [predefined action groups](default-action-groups/), roles, mappings, and users.
+The security plugin comes with a number of [predefined action groups](default-action-groups/), roles, mappings, and users.
 These entities serve as sensible defaults and are good examples of how to use the plugin.